miguelfa77/ADS-Group-Project/README.md

 # Information About the Code
 In order to run our program, we have used the following data structures:

-1. Hash Tables --> Has been used in order to store the association between courses (value) and their given notes (its key).
+1. Hash Tables --> Has been used in order to store the association between courses (key) and their given notes (value).
 2. Python list --> Used to create AvailableCourses, for the users to choose from